City Comparison

 Columbia is more affordable with a median home price of $480K, compared to $640K in Fairfax.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Columbia prices range from $200K–$1.2M.
 Fairfax prices range from $350K–$1.5M.

-Fairfax has stronger schools overall, with a 87% average pass rate compared to 87% in Columbia.
-Top schools in Columbia include Wilde Lake High School and Atholton High School.
-In Fairfax, standout schools include Thomas Jefferson HS for Science & Tech and Langley High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Columbia public schools have a 87% average SOL pass rate; Fairfax has 87% (2024 state assessment data).
+Public schools in Columbia include Wilde Lake High School and Atholton High School; in Fairfax, Thomas Jefferson HS for Science & Tech and Langley High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Columbia or Fairfax?